CyCraft/magnetar/docs/docs-main/concepts/index.md

 ### The Purpose of a Collection/Doc Path

 Each collection and doc need to have a _path_ that points to that collection.
-The purpose of this path is to become the identifier where your local store will save your documents.
+The purpose of this path is to become the identifier where your local cache store will save your documents.

 By default a _path_ is the same _path_ to the data in your remote store.
 Eg. a doc module with path `users/abc123` will represent the same document as in your database at that path.